objectiser/java-agent-original/README.md

 The other approach is to build an uber jar, using the maven assembly plugin, to package together the `opentracing-agent.jar`, the OpenTracing compliant `Tracer`, any framework integrations, rules, etc.

+The important point to remember is that, because the resulting jar will still be used as a javaagent, it needs the manifest entries copied from the manifest in the `opentracing-agent.jar`.

 This approach is useful when wanting to instrument applications where modification of the classpath is not possible (e.g. executable jars), or wanting to maintain separation between the application and the tracing